Zunaeed-Imran/ShopEasy/README.md

 - first setup the project with react vite `npm create vite@latest`
 - than cd and then install npm.
 - `npm i bootstrap bootstrap-icons react-router-dom axios react-toastify`
+- some basic setup in the main.jsx file.
+- make some component file.